PirminP/blogs-api/README.md

   | `POST`   |  | http://localhost:3000/ |
   | `DELETE`   |  | http://localhost:3000/ |

-The following JSON is to be entered in the request PUT & POST:
+The following JSON is to be entered in the request POST:
   ```
+  {
+    "name": "Typescript"
+  }
   ```

 #### Post